918T918/txt2art-studio/README.md

 export DISPLAY=$(cat /etc/resolv.conf | grep nameserver | awk '{print $2}'):0.0
 # Run this in your WSL terminal *before* running the python script
 (Refer to documentation for your specific X Server and WSL version for detailed setup).
-Once the display is configured (or if using WSLg), the installation (pip3 install pyfiglet) and running (python3 txt2art_studio.py) commands within WSL are the same as for standard Linux.
+Once the display is configured (or if using WSLg), the installation (pip3 install pyfiglet) and running (python3 txt2art.py) commands within WSL are the same as for standard Linux.

 Optional: System-Wide Command (Linux/macOS/WSL)
-If you want to run the GUI from anywhere in your terminal just by typing txt2art, follow these steps:
+If you want to run the GUI from anywhere in your terminal just by typing txt2art, you can use the provided setup script:

-Navigate to the script's directory: Open your terminal and cd into the folder containing txt2art_studio.py.
+Navigate to the script's directory: Open your terminal and cd into the folder where you cloned the repository (the one containing txt2art.py and txt2art_setup.sh).

 Bash

-# Example: if the script is in the cloned repo directory
+# Example: if you cloned into your home directory
-cd path/to/txt2art-studio
+cd ~/txt2art-studio
-Make the script executable:
+Make the setup script executable:

 Bash

-chmod +x txt2art_studio.py
+chmod +x txt2art_setup.sh
-(Make sure the very first line of the script is #!/usr/bin/env python3)

-Create a symbolic link: Link the script (using its current path) to a directory in your system's PATH, like /usr/local/bin.
-This usually requires administrator privileges (sudo).
-Run this command from the directory containing the script:
+Run the setup script with sudo: This script will make txt2art.py executable and create the necessary symbolic link in /usr/local/bin.

 Bash

-sudo ln -s "$(pwd)/txt2art_studio.py" /usr/local/bin/txt2art
-"$(pwd)/txt2art_studio.py" automatically gets the full path to the script in the current directory.
+sudo ./txt2art_setup.sh
 Run: Now you should be able to open a new terminal window (or type rehash or hash -r in some shells) and simply type:

 Bash